 Their job includes collecting the rent, maintaining financial records, conducting regular property inspections, handling any disputes and arranging all repairs that need to be done.

-Most property managers charge a percentage of the weekly rent as management fee, usually around 7-20%, depending on the state and on the service provided.
-If it is a short term rental, generally agents will charge higher rates.
-Some agents will charge a higher % to cover all the miscellaneous possibilities, whereas some will charge a lower % just to show more competitive packages, yet may include other expenses.
+Most property managers charge a percentage of the weekly rent as a management fee, usually around 7-20%, depending on the state and service.
+If it is a short term rental, generally, agents will charge higher rates.
+Some agents will charge a higher % to cover all the miscellaneous possibilities, whereas some will charge a lower % to show more competitive packages, yet may include other expenses.

 Agent’s Commission & Fee

 You should also expect to pay additional one-off fees, i.e. 2 weeks’ rental when agent’s find a new tenant.